 The social work team is here to help residents and their families by providing support and guidance through admissions and adjustment to Dearness as well as developing, with other members of the Dearness Home team, a plan of care – to name a few.
 The team is here to help answer any of your questions and looks forward to working with the resident and their family to live life at Dearness to the fullest.

 Spiritual Care is an important and meaningful part in Dearness Home residents’ lives.
 Dearness Home is very fortunate to have the support and involvement of our local faith groups/churches who regularly volunteer and help maintain meaningful linkages for our residents to their own faith groups.
 In addition to our spiritual care volunteers we are pleased to have a non-denominational Chaplain at Dearness.
-Our Chaplain is a Registered Psychotherapist and coordinates our spiritual resources, programs and volunteers as well as being a vital member of both our Palliative Care Committee and our Diversity Committee.
+Our Chaplain coordinates our spiritual resources, programs and volunteers as well as being a vital member of both our Palliative Care Committee and our Diversity Committee.

 Spiritual Care Programs Include: